-- A copy of the submitted form will be sent to the employee, the supervisor, and the Work-Life Office.
+- A copy of the submitted form is sent via e-mail to the employee, the supervisor, and the Office of Work-Life.

-- The supervisor will review the request, have a conversation with the employee (if they didn't discuss prior to the request) and then makes a decision to approve, request modifications, or deny the request.
+- The supervisor review the request e-mail, has a conversation with the employee (if they didn't discuss prior to the request) and then makes a decision to approve, request modifications, or deny the request.